-- 14.1 The following may not become or continue as a member of the Council of Governors: - 14.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 14.1.2 a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it; - 14.1.3 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 14.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 14.3 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Council of Governors are set out in Annex 5. - 14.4 Provisions for the removal of governors are set out in Annex 5 and the Standing Orders of the Council of Governors.
+- 14.1 The following may not become or continue as a member of the Council of Governors: - 14.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 14.1.2 a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it; - 14.1.3 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment

+- (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him/her - 14.1.4 A governor, who is the subject of a conduct/disciplinary investigation, will be suspended from governor duties pending the outcome of the investigation (see section 2.5 Annex 5) - 14.1.5 A governor, who makes a formal written complaint about another governor, non-executive director, director, member of staff, or volunteer, may be requested to stand down as a governor while the complaint is investigated, pending the outcome of the investigation. - 14.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 14.3 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Council of Governors are set out in Annex 5. - 14.4 Provisions for the removal of governors are set out in Annex 5 and the Standing Orders of the Council of Governors.